Herosmcx/THE-LAST-HOUR-LLM-CTF-/README.md

 ## Requirements

 - Python 3.10+
-- Discord Bot
+- Discord Bot and Token
-- Google Gemini API Key
+- Google Gemini API Key (Can use 6 keys)

 Install dependencies: